Higher connectivity of the Morse complex: Bestvina--Brady Morse theory

 \section{Bestvina--Brady Morse theory}

-The primary tool we will use to prove our main results is Bestvina--Brady discrete Morse theory.
-This is related to Forman's discrete Morse theory, and in fact can be viewed as a generalization of it, as explained in \cite{zaremsky18}.
+An important tool we will use now is Bestvina--Brady discrete Morse theory.
+This is related to Forman's discrete Morse theory, and in fact can be viewed as a generalization of it, as explained in \cite{zaremsky}.
 For our purposes the definition of a Bestvina--Brady discrete Morse function is as follows.
-(This is a special case of the situation considered in \cite{zaremsky18}.)
+(This is a special case of the situation considered in \cite{zaremsky}.)

 \begin{definition} Let $X$ be a simplicial complex and $\phi,\psi\colon X^{(0)}\to\R$ two functions such that for any adjacent vertices $x,y\in X^{(0)}$ we have $(\phi,\psi)(x)\ne (\phi,\psi)(y)$.
 Extend $\phi$ and $\psi$ to maps $X\to\R$ by extending affinely to each simplex.
 Then we call